 -A reactive screening test result does not distinguish between past (resolved) and present HCV infection.

 -Serologic tests cannot provide information on clinical response to antiviral therapy.

-Positive screening serologic test results should be followed by a confirmatory or supplemental test, such as recombinant immunoblot assay (RIBA) for HCV antibodies or nucleic acid test for HCV RNA.
+Positive screening serologic test results should be followed by a confirmatory or supplemental test, such as line immunoassay for HCV antibodies or a nucleic acid test for HCV RNA.
 Although nucleic acid tests provide a very sensitive and specific approach to directly detect HCV RNA in a patient's blood, they are not suitable for use in testing cadaveric or hemolyzed serum specimens due to interference of heme with the nucleic acid amplification processes.

-Screening cadaveric or hemolyzed serum specimens for hepatitis C virus-specific antibodies
+Screening cadaveric or hemolyzed serum specimens for hepatitis C virus infection in nonsymptomatic individuals

-All specimens with reactive screening test results and signal-to-cutoff ratios of > or =1.0 will be reflexed to the hepatitis C virus (HCV) antibody confirmatory test by recombinant immunoblot assay (RIBA) at an additional charge.
+All specimens with signal-to-cutoff ratios of > or =1.0 will be considered reactive and reflex to the hepatitis C virus antibody confirmatory test by line immunoassay (HCVL) at an additional charge.
 Additional testing is needed to differentiate between past (resolved) and chronic hepatitis C.